Healthy Homes Assessment Clouston Park

 Draught Stopping Clouston Park

-There is no require to block up intentional gaps or holes which are part of the construction.
-For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the household heats and cools, so that they can still be opened and closed rather than securing.
-We will examine all windows and doors as part of an Healthy Homes assessment of your rental property.
+There is no need to block up intentional holes or gaps that are part of the construction.
+For example, tiny gaps around doors and windows may be required to allow for the movement of the building when the household gets warmer and cooler, to allow them to be closed and opened instead of than securing.
+We will examine all windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections